-Today, relations between China and the Soviet Union are so strained that we may well say they are in a state of cold war with each other, and for this very reason observers are interested in the possibility of future changes in Sino-Soviet relations in connection with possible changes in China tomorrow.
-Moreover, Beijing's conflicts with Moscow have always been related to policy arguments within the Chinese Communist Party, and whether true or false, charges of intimacy with the Soviet Union have always been hurled at such losers in intra-Party policy fights as Wang Ming, Gao Gang, Peng De-huai, Liu Shao-qi, and Lin Biao when they were condemned.
-At the very least, there is no denying that Beijing's view of, and policy on the Soviet Union have been closely related to policy struggles within the CCP.
-We cannot ignore the historical fact that relations with Moscow have been a more or less constant factor built in the internal behavior of the CCP.
+China and the Soviet Union are so strained that we may well say they are in a state of cold war with each other.
+Peking's conflicts with Moscow have always been related to policy arguments within the Chinese Communist party (CCP), and whether true or false, charges of intimacy with the Soviet Union have always been hurled at such losers in intraparty policy fights as Wang Ming, Gao Gang, Peng Dehuai, Liu Shaoqi, and Lin Biao when they were condemned.
+There is no denying that Peking's view of and policy toward the Soviet Union have been closely related to policy struggles within the CCP.
+We cannot ignore the historical fact that relations with Moscow have been a more or less constant factor built into the internal behavior of the party.

-If a significant change in Sino-Soviet relations is conceivable, to what extent will they improve?
-Will they change so importantly that the U.S. will be compelled to radically amend its world policy?
+If a significant change in Sino-Soviet relations is conceivable, to what extent might they improve?
+Will they change so importantly that the United States will be compelled to radically amend its world policy?
 Will there be a monolithic Sino-Soviet unity again that will be firm enough to threaten Japan's security?

-To make valid predictions on these questions, it is essential to analyze the structure of the Sino-Soviet discord, and identify the right approaches for different aspects of the phenomenon.

-The Sino-Soviet antagonism today is very serious from the historical point of view because it consists of conflicts at four different levels, lying one upon another and forming a complex whole: (1) conflict between the two nations or their nationalisms, (2) conflict between the two states or their egoisms, (3) conflict between the ideologies of the two countries or between their respective "heresies", and (4) conflict between their governments or between their foreign policies.
-These may be called respectively the nation-to-nation conflict, state-to-state conflict, party-to-party conflict, and government-to-government conflict.5
+To make valid predictions on these questions, it is essential to analyze the structure of Sino-Soviet discord.
+Sino-Soviet antagonism today consists of conflicts at four different levels, one resting upon another and forming a complex whole: (1) conflict between the two peoples or their nationalisms, (2) conflict between the two states or their egoisms, (3) conflict between the ideologies of the two countries or between their respective "heresies," and (4) conflict between their governments or between their foreign policies.
+These may be called respectively nation-to-nation conflict, state-to-state conflict, party-to-party conflict, and government-to-government conflict.

-Referring to the first-the nation-to-nation conflict-which is the deepest-rooted and more or less fateful, the history of contacts between the Chinese and the Russians in the last three hundred years is full of conflicts.
-The two great peoples have lived opposite to each other on the Eurasian continent with the vast Mongolian territory lying between them as a sort of "intermediate zone", and their competition for the control of this area has been adding fuel to the hot rivalry between the two nations.
+Referring to the first-nation-to-nation conflict-which is the deepest-rooted, the history of contacts between the Chinese and the Russians in the last 300 years is full of conflicts.
+The two great peoples have lived opposite each other on the Eurasian continent with the vast Mongolian territory lying between them as a sort of intermediate zone, and their competition for the control of this area has led to the hot rivalry between the two nations.

-The second conflict, state-to-state, is based on the first, and has been carried on historically over border and territorial issues.
+The second conflict, state-to-state, is based on the first and has been carried on historically over border and territorial issues.
 Indeed, it quickly damped the Leninist spirit of internationalism intoned in the Karakhan Manifesto (1919) following the success of the Russian Revolution.
-The subsequent emergence of Stalinism in the Soviet Union and Maoism in China provided ideological justifications to their respective nationalisms or state egoisms, making them more exclusive of each other in their conflict at the inter-state level.
-Generally, journalists and foreign policy experts tend to call diplomatic or intergovernmental conflicts discords "inter-state".
+The subsequent emergence of Stalinism in the Soviet Union and Maoism in China provided ideological justifications to their respective nationalisms or state egoisms, making them more exclusive of each other in their conflict at the interstate level.
+Generally, journalists and foreign policy experts tend to call diplomatic or intergovernmental conflicts discords "interstate."
 But what I mean by the "state-to-state conflict" here is one between two states aware of their different stands based on their respective nationalisms and ideological justifications, rather than a conflict in intergovernmental or diplomatic relations (which belongs to my fourth category).